|

 missing out some lesions or re-infection either auto-infection or from

+other sources.
 Treatment with one

 percent Ecanozole citrate spray (Pevaryl) is effective and easy to be used

 especially on widespread areas.
+Oral Itraconazole used in

 a single dose of 400 mg and ketoconazole total adult dose 800-1000 is very

 effective.
 Children are given smaller doses depending on their weight.
+The value of oral

 treatment with 400 mg. of Fluconazole (adult dose) in a single dose proved